 There is a more complex way of performing an acquisition, that is useful for debugging and in case one wants a non blocking behavior:

-You can then reset to zero the number of frames caught, then start the receiver and the detector:
+You can then reset to zero the number of frames caught (in releases<5.0), then start the receiver and the detector:

-1. sls_detector_put 0-resetframescaught 0
+- 1. sls_detector_put 0-resetframescaught 0

-2. sls_detector_put 0-receiver start
+- 2. sls_detector_put 0-receiver start

-3. sls_detector_put 0-status start
+- 3. sls_detector_put 0-status start